Form a Corporation in Connecticut

 Advantages

-• Perpetual existence regardless of ownership changes
+• Perpetual existence — the corporation continues regardless of changes in ownership or the death of shareholders

 Considerations